codacy/docs/docs/coverage-reporter/index.md

     ![Coverage metrics displayed on Codacy](images/coverage-codacy-ui.png)

-    If Codacy doesn't display the coverage variation metric in pull requests (represented by `-`), make sure that you have uploaded coverage data for both:
+    If Codacy can't calculate the coverage metrics for pull requests, make sure that you have uploaded coverage data for both:

     -   The common ancestor commit of the pull request branch and the target branch
     -   The head commit of the pull request branch